valohai/docs/source/howto/setup/aws_private_worker.rst

 * Names of subnets that can be used for Valohai workers
 * Public IP of the queue instance
 * Private IP of the queue instance
+* Name of the Key Pair in AWS
+* Name of the Key Pair used for the EC2 instance

 .. seealso::